Nick Madrigal Player Props: Cubs vs. Guardians

-Nick Madrigal and his .444 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Chicago Cubs against the Cleveland Guardians and Tanner Bibee on July 1 at 7:15 PM ET.
+On Sunday, Nick Madrigal (.417 on-base percentage in past 10 games, 84 points above season-long percentage) and the Chicago Cubs play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:20 PM ET.

-He strung together two hits (going 2-for-4 with a home run and an RBI) in his last game against the Guardians.
+In his most recent game he had a hitless showing (0-for-3) against the Guardians.

 Nick Madrigal Game Info & Props vs. the Guardians